McLean Hospital – 115 Mill Street, Belmont, MA 02478

-Courtney Beard, PhD, is an assistant professor of psychology in the Department of Psychiatry at Harvard Medical School, and at McLean Hospital serves as director of the Cognition and Affect Research and Education (CARE) Laboratory and assistant director of the Behavioral Health Partial Hospital Clinical Research Program.
+Courtney Beard, PhD, is an assistant professor of psychology in the Department of Psychiatry at Harvard Medical School, and at McLean Hospital serves as director of the Cognition and Affect Research and Education (CARE) Laboratory and co-director of the Behavioral Health Partial Hospital Clinical Research Program.

 Dr. Beard’s research aims to delineate cognitive and affective mechanisms underlying psychiatric disorders and to develop treatments to target these mechanisms.
 She is a clinical psychologist with expertise in anxiety disorders and cognitive behavioral therapy.

 Dr. Beard’s Cognition and Affect Research and Education (CARE) lab conducts research to delineate cognitive and affective mechanisms underlying psychopathology, translate these findings into new treatments, and implement these treatments in real world settings.